SeanMott/KARphin_Modern/Readme.md

 macOS users can simply delete Dolphin.app to uninstall it.

-Additionally, you'll want to remove the global user directory if you don't plan on reinstalling Dolphin.
+Additionally, you'll want to remove the global user directory if you don't plan on reinstalling KARphin.

 ## Command Line Usage